-The Act provides a regime of primary legislation and Codes of Practice, which divide covert investigation techniques into categories distinguished to an extent by the degree of intrusion involved.
-This procedure applies to all investigation and surveillance that may be subject of an authorisation under RIPA.
+- 4.1 The Act provides a regime of primary legislation and Codes of Practice, which divide covert investigation techniques into categories distinguished (to an extent) by the degree of intrusion involved.
+This procedure applies to all investigation and surveillance that require an authorisation under RIPA. - 4.2 This policy document relates to the use of directed surveillance and covert human intelligence sources (CHIS).
+It does not cover the acquisition and disclosure of communications data as this engages an entirely separate procedure involving Judicial Commissioners at the Investigatory Powers Commissioner's Office (IPCO).

+Guidance must be sought from Legal Services before any decision is taken to seek authority for the acquisition of communications data.

-- 4.1 The Act covers the following investigatory powers: - (1) Part I (Chapter II) the acquisition of communications related data e.g. telephone billing data - (2) Part II deals with: - intrusive surveillance on residential premises or in private vehicles - directed surveillance i.e. covert surveillance in the course of a specific operation - the use of covert human intelligence sources e.g. agents, informants, undercover officers - (3) Part III deals with the power to seize electronic keys giving access to encrypted computer material - (4) Part IV provides for scrutiny, complaint procedures and codes of practice - 4.2 This policy document relates to the use of directed surveillance and covert human intelligence sources.
-It does not cover the acquisition and disclosure of communications data as it is not anticipated that this power will be used by the Council.
-If authorisation is however sought for this type of activity, guidance must be sought from Legal Services before any operation or investigation is undertaken.
-It does not cover intrusive surveillance because local authorities are not allowed to do this.
-Intrusive surveillance is the covert (i.e. secret) surveillance of anything taking place in residential premises or a private car and involves the presence of an individual on the premises or in the vehicle or is carried out by means of a surveillance device. - 4.3 RIPA sets out the purposes for which each of these powers may be used, the Agencies and authorities that can use them and who should authorise the use.
-Authorisation under RIPA gives lawful authority for the use of these methods of obtaining information provided there is compliance with the statutory requirements and procedures.
+- 4.3 This policy does not cover intrusive surveillance, because local authorities are not allowed to do this.
+Intrusive surveillance is the covert (i.e. secret) surveillance of anything taking place: - · in residential premises or - a private car and - involves the presence of an individual on the premises, or in the vehicle, or - is carried out by means of a surveillance device. - 4.3 RIPA sets out the purposes for which directed surveillance and CHIS may be used, and who should authorise the use.

+Authorisation under RIPA gives lawful authority for the use of covert methods of obtaining information, provided there is compliance with the statutory requirements and procedures.
 Obtaining an authorisation will ensure that the action is carried out in accordance with law and subject to stringent safeguards against abuse.
-It will also make the action less vulnerable to challenge under the Human Rights Act 1998. - 4.4 For district councils, the Act does not allow directed surveillance or CHIS at all except for the purpose of preventing or detecting crime or preventing disorder.
-For example, this means that you cannot carry out these covert activities prior to the service of a
+It will also make the action less vulnerable to challenge under the Human Rights Act 1998.

+- 4.4 For district councils, RIPA does not allow directed surveillance or CHIS at all, except for the purpose of preventing or detecting crime or preventing disorder.
+For example, this means that you cannot carry out these covert activities prior to the service of a statutory notice, unless you believe an offence

-- statutory notice, unless you believe an offence may have been committed, may be about to be committed, or there could be public disorder.
-Your only option in other cases will be to carry out overt open, non-secretive surveillance. - 4.5 Services likely to conduct investigations covered by this Act are Planning, Environmental Health, Housing and Audit.
-However, any officer of the Council if he or she conducts an investigation using methods or techniques covered by this Act is required to seek the necessary authorisation, provided always that the purpose of the investigation is the one which the Act says can justify covered surveillance see 4.4 above.
+- · may have been committed,

+- may be about to be committed, or

+- there could be public disorder.

+The only option in any other cases will be to carry out overt - open, non-secretive - surveillance.

+4.5 Services likely to conduct investigations covered by RIPA are Planning, Environmental Health, Housing and Audit, however, any officer of the Council (if he or she conducts an investigation using methods or techniques covered RIPA) is required to seek the necessary authorisation, provided always that the purpose of the investigation is one which RIPA says can justify covert surveillance - see 4.4 above.